sewenew/redis-protobuf/README.md

 #### Syntax

 ```
-PB.DEL key path
+PB.DEL key type [path]
 ```

-- If *path* specifies an array element, e.g. `Msg.arr[0]`, delete the corresponding element from the array.
+- If *path* specifies an array element, e.g. `/arr/0`, delete the corresponding element from the array.
-- If *path* specifies a map value, e.g. `Msg.m[key]`, delete the corresponding key-value pair from the map.
+- If *path* specifies a map value, e.g. `/m/key`, delete the corresponding key-value pair from the map.
-- If *path* specifies a message type, delete the key.
+- If *path* is omitted, delete the key.

 #### Return Value